kpnDataScienceLab/keyword-extraction/README.md

 ## Requirements

-To setup the project, first create a virtual environment
+To setup the project, first create a virtual environment:

 ```
 $ virtualenv venv
 ```

-Then we want to download all the dependencies
+Then download all the dependencies:

 ```
 $ source setup.sh